Home Guides Materials & Finishes Guide for Indian Homes

 Why Materials Matter More Than Most Homeowners Think

 The most common regret after an interior project is not the design — it's a material choice.
 Kitchen shutters that delaminate in two years, wall paint that peels in the bathroom, flooring that chips at the edges, wardrobe handles that corrode.
-Every one of these is a material decision made quickly under time pressure during a project, without adequate information.
-This guide is intended to prevent that.
+Every one of these is a material decision made quickly under time pressure, without adequate information.

 Plywood — The Substrate That Everything Depends On